 - The defendant intended the exposure or exhibition of his or her sexual organs or nakedness to be in a vulgar, indecent, lewd, or lascivious manner;

 A “public place” is defined as any place intended or designed to be frequented resorted to by the general public.
-For exposure cases involving an act that occurs in a public place, there is no requirement that any person be offended by such act.
+For exposure offenses occurring in a public space, there is no requirement that any person be offended by such act.
 State v.
 Kees, 919 So.
-2d 504 (Fla.
-Dist.
-Ct.
-App.
-5th Dist.
-2005).
-However, a showing that someone was offended is required for exposure cases involving an act occurring on private property outside the view of the general public.
-Id.
+2d 504, 507-08 (Fla.
+5th DCA 2005).

 Penalties for Indecent Exposure

 In Florida, Exposure of Sexual Organs is classified as a first degree misdemeanor, with penalties of up to 1 year in jail or 12 months of probation, and a $1,000 fine.

 In addition to potential jail penalties, a conviction for Indecent Exposure in Florida will subject the accused to a permanent stigma of having engaged in lewd behavior, and interfere with employment prospects, professional licensing, college applications, and other aspects of daily life.